 Newcastle City Council is committed to equalities and diversity and documents are available in different formats.

-You can get all the information on audio version, in large print, in Braille or in another language.
-If you require this please phone 0191 278 7878 or email email@example.com
+You can get all the information on audio version, in Braille or on audio version.
+If you require this please phone 0191 278 7878 and ask for Business Rates.

 We aim to provide high quality services for all our customers but we realise that things can sometimes go wrong.
 We need to know when you are not happy with our service.
 We see any complaint as an opportunity to improve our service.

 If you want to complain about a service provided by the Business rates section phone: 0191 278 7878 (ask for Business Rates Team) or write to us.